hoto/jenkins-credentials-decryptor/README.md

 ### Run using docker

-If you are worried about me sending your credentials over the network (I can assure you I don't do that) then run a container with disabled network:
+If you are worried about the binary sending your credentials over the network (it does not do that) then run a container with disabled network:

 From Jenkins box: